Corporate Governance

 Board Member Remuneration

-Under our remuneration system, remuneration for board members is composed of basic remuneration (fixed amount), performance-linked remuneration, and stock-based remuneration.
-With respect to performance-linked remuneration, we have incorporated a mid-to-long-term perspective and adopted consolidated ratio of ordinary income to sales and consolidated return on equity as indicators.
+Under our remuneration system, remuneration for board members and corporate officers is composed of basic remuneration (fixed amount), performance-linked remuneration, and stock-based remuneration.
+With respect to performancelinked remuneration, we have incorporated a mid-to-long-term perspective and adopted consolidated ratio of operating income to sales and consolidated return on equity as indicators.
+From FY2023, we have incorporated sustainability indicators such as employee engagement improvement, climate change, resource recycling, and water resource conservation into individual performance review items to enhance the effectiveness of sustainability management.

-In addition, we provide remuneration to targeted board members for the grant of restricted stock, as an incentive to improve our corporate value over the medium to long term, as well as to promote further value sharing with shareholders.
-Outside board members and audit & supervisory board members are only paid the basic remuneration (fixed amount) because they are responsible for supervising and auditing management in an independent capacity.
+In addition, we provide remuneration to targeted board members and corporate officers for the grant of restricted stock,as an incentive to improve our corporate value over the medium to long term, as well as to promote further value sharing with shareholders.
+Non-executive board members are only paid the basic remuneration (fixed amount) because they are responsible for supervising and auditing management in an independent capacity.

 Audits by Audit & Supervisory Board Members and Internal Audits

-The full-time audit & supervisory board members receive audit reports etc. from the internal audit department and give instructions to the internal audit department on audit policies,important audit items, etc. as necessary.
-The outside audit & supervisory board members give advice at meetings with the Board of Directors, etc. using their expertise as lawyers or certified accountants.
-Audit & supervisory board members regularly communicate with accounting auditors in order to confirm the appropriateness of accounting audits and share the results of operational audits.
-In addition, they regularly exchange opinions with representative directors, accounting auditors, and the internal audit department on issues to be addressed by the company, risks surrounding the company,important audit issues, etc., in order to ensure the effectiveness
+Audit & supervisory committee members regularly communicate with accounting auditors in order to confirm the appropriateness of accounting audits and share the results of operational audits.
+In addition, they regularly exchange opinions with representative directors, accounting auditors, and the internal audit department on issues to be addressed by the company, risks surrounding the company, important audit issues,etc., in order to ensure the effectiveness of audits.

 The Audit & Business Process Improvement Dept., which is our internal audit department, conducts internal audits, checks how internal controls are performed by each department, finds problems and makes recommendations for improving them,takes all possible measures to ensure that internal controls under the Financial Instruments and Exchange Act are audited properly, while making internal controls more effective by expanding the internal audit range to include other business operations.